sa-rah/IM531_ProjectT2/README.md

 There are two stores defined in the application: One for the authentication part and one general.
 The authentication store file can be found at `src/reducers/userReducers.js`.
 The general store file can be found at `src/reducers/reducers.js`.
 The backend part can be found in the server file `index.js` in folder `server`.

+The application is not fully available offline, because all the data gets loaded from the db on every request.
+Also the login does not work if you are offline.

 ## Workflow